tangotargeting/tango-ios-old/Readme.txt

 	[Tango application:application didReceiveLocalNotification:localNotification]; // TODO: Handle this in tango SDK.

+6) If you are going to use a location campaign you need to add in your plist this key NSLocationAlwaysUsageDescription, for allowing the app to use location service.

-6) Final step is for allowing SDK to refresh campaign, for this add the following method to AppDelegate.m file:
+7) Final step is for allowing SDK to refresh campaign, for this add the following method to AppDelegate.m file:

 	- (void)application:(UIApplication *)application performFetchWithCompletionHandler:(void (^)	(UIBackgroundFetchResult))completionHandler {
   	  // Allow tango SDK to refresh campaing